Slesa/launchy/trunk/Launchy_QT/readme.txt

 For installation instructions, please refer to the INSTALL.txt file.
 This file is for the author's random notes to himself.

+To be done for 2.2 All:
+. why are there so many checks for updates on some networks?
+It seems like it should only happen once..

 To be done for 2.2 Windows: